 All new parents know how important baby monitors are.
 They are your lifeline to your baby when you are in separate rooms of the house.
 When you have a sleeping infant, parental instincts take over and you want to check on them every few minutes to make sure they are OK and to see that they are sleeping soundly.
 Baby monitors let you check in on your little one without risking disturbing their sleep, and give you that peace of mind that you need from any room in the house.

-Video baby monitors take this one step further by letting you see as well as hear your baby.
-Video baby monitors usually have features such as intercom two-way communication, pan/tilt/zoom controls, and night vision.
-You can sleep soundly knowing that you can peek in on your baby any time in the night, or check on them quickly and easily if they sound hungry or fussy.
+Video baby monitors take you peace of mind one step further by letting you see as well as hear your baby.
+Video baby monitors usually have features such as intercom two-way communication, remote camera controls, and night vision.
+You can sleep soundly knowing that you can peek in on your baby in their nursery any time in the night, or check on them quickly and easily if they sound hungry or fussy.

 With so many choices on the market, picking out the bast video baby monitor for your family can be daunting.
-Although they come with the same basic functions, each one is unique in the special features it includes.
-This guide has the best 10 video baby monitors on the market today, along with full explanations of all of their features so that you can choose the best one for your home and your budget.
+Although they come with the same basic functions, each one has its own unique features and quirks.
+This guide includes the best video baby monitors on the market for 2017, along with full explanations of all of their features so that you can choose the best one for your home and your budget.

 If you are shopping for a gift, you will find some great options on this list as well.
-If you want to see more options, click here to browse more sohttps://heavyeditorial.wordpress.com/wp-admin/post.php?post=1216291&action=edit#und and video baby monitors
+If you want to see more options, click here to browse more sound and video baby monitors.